Reform Timeline: Key Dates

 3 native formats: CassKai natively generates invoices in Factur-X (EN 16931 profile), UBL 2.1 and CII formats.
 You don't need third-party tools or converters — the invoice is generated in the right format directly from your invoicing module.

 Automatic EN 16931 validation: Every generated invoice is automatically validated against the 157 rules of the EN 16931 standard before sending.
-Errors are flagged in real time with correction suggestions, preventing rejections by the PPF or PDP.
+Errors are flagged in real time with correction suggestions, preventing rejections by the recipient PA.

 Automated e-reporting: B2C, international and payment data are automatically collected and transmitted according to the regulatory calendar.
 No manual intervention is needed — CassKai handles compliance in the background.